PrasannaL15/Python-Project/README.md

 - Conversion of different image formats.
 - specify the format required using -f format, the format can be webp, png, jpeg
+- It is tested using the folders starting with bic, each folder has expected_output with which the output of the script is compared.

 ## Running Tests